okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 Create a [JSON Web Key](https://www.rfc-editor.org/rfc/rfc7517) (JWK) for use with DPoP.
 A JWK is a cryptographic key or keypair expressed in JSON format.
 You use the public and private key that you generate to sign the JSON Web Token (JWT) for use with DPoP in the next section.

-> **Note:** The JKW for use with DPoP is a separate JWK than what you generate for client authentication.
+> **Note:** The JWK for use with DPoP is a separate JWK than what you generate for client authentication.

 Use your internal instance of a key pair generator to generate the public/private key pair for use with DPoP in a production org.
 See this [key pair generator](https://github.com/mitreid-connect/mkjwk.org) for an example.